 Faculty Reading Groups

-Open to all faculty, semester-long reading groups create opportunities to build community and conversation around a selected title from the scholarship of teaching and learning with the intention of helping faculty discover new insights and innovations for their classroom instruction.
-Reading groups are led by a UMassD faculty member and the OFD provides a copy of the selected title to all participants.
+Open to all faculty, semester-long reading groups build community and conversation around a selected title from the scholarship of teaching and learning.
+Join with your colleagues to discover new insights and innovations for classroom instruction.

 - Helen Fox, When Race Breaks Out